 The parade will dance and march from The Hog’s Breath up Duval to the Green Parrot, with performances along the route.
 Join us in festive attire at noon at the Hog’s Breath for music, raffle, and a Bloody Mary, sponsored by Bombara Vodka, Key West Bean Company, and the Hog’s Breath Saloon.
 Parade paraphernalia will be for sale.
 At 2 p.m., we will march along with the accompaniment of the Key West Funeral Band, the Bahama Village Music Program Joyful Voices, and assorted other musicians.
 Bring your instruments!

-The parade will culminate at about 3 p.m. at the Green Parrot with a brief memorial program and a jam led by Key West’s incomparable Bill Blue Band.
-Musicians who wish to participate in the jam should contact Blue.
+The parade will culminate at about 3 p.m. at the Green Parrot with a brief memorial program and a set led by Key West’s incomparable Bill Blue Band.

 For a $100 donation to honor your loved one you will receive a photo placard to carry in the parade as well as a permanent spot on the CASL website.
 If you participated last year, bring your photo placard.
 You are welcome to make a donation in any amount.
 Submit your honoree before January 2nd to have their name on the 2018 t-shirt.